Pong420/redux-crud/README.md

 ## URL Search Params

-The initial state will initialize `pageNo` and `search` from URL search params.
+By default, the initial state will initialize `pageNo` and `search` from URL search params.
 See

 [Examples - Handle pageNo or filter on URL search param](src/examples/URLSearchParams)